Diamondback Energy Inc. (FANG) Shares Up Despite Recent Market Volatility

-Diamondback Energy Inc. (NASDAQ: FANG)’s stock price has increased by 0.94 compared to its previous closing price of 141.65.
-However, the company has seen a 7.67% increase in its stock price over the last five trading sessions.
+Diamondback Energy Inc. (NASDAQ: FANG)’s stock price has increased by 2.79 compared to its previous closing price of 140.55. however, the company has experienced a 6.88% increase in its stock price over the last five trading days.
+The Wall Street Journal reported on 12/01/21 that Salesforce, Snowflake, Zscaler, Box: What to Watch in the Stock Market Today

 Is It Worth Investing in Diamondback Energy Inc. (NASDAQ: FANG) Right Now?